 Changes to the Long-Term Care Homes Act (LTCHA) in 2010 made reporting to police mandatory (Long-Term Care Homes Act, O.Reg.
 79/10, s.98) for any alleged, suspected or witnessed incident of abuse or neglect of a resident.
 In response to these legislative changes, CASU developed a standardized referral form for all Long-Term Care Home Facilities within the City of Hamilton.
-When an incident of abuse, assault or neglect occurs within a Long-Term Care facility, the administration staff of that facility must complete the referral form as mandated, and email it to the HPS CASU mailbox for further investigation.
+In late 2022, Coplogic was utilized and an online form was created which allows the LTC home employee a portal to enter information and receive an HPS occurrence number.
 In 2022, 43 referrals were received from Long Term Care Homes.
-These referrals were down from 2021 numbers by 48%.
-This decrease might be attributed to a lack of familiarization with the new reporting process.
+In 2023, 129 referrals were received from Long Term Care Homes.
+These referrals increased from 2022 numbers by 200%.